- The new law, which took effect on Sept. 1 in Texas, bans abortion at 6 weeks when a fetal heartbeat can be detected.

 The new law in Texas bans abortion at 6 weeks when a fetal “heartbeat” can be detected.
 The bill makes no exceptions for pregnancies that resulted from rape or incest.

 At 6 weeks, many people do not realize they are pregnant.
 Pregnancy is counted from a person’s last menstrual cycle.
-That means once a person misses their first period they may be considered 4 weeks pregnant whether or not conception actually occurred 4 weeks prior.
+That means once a person misses their first period they may be considered

 The law also categorizes abortion after 6 weeks as a civil violation, not a criminal ban, which essentially allows people to sue anyone who may have helped people get an abortion, such as abortion providers or abortion care advocates.